Code-Institute-Submissions/cigarist/TESTING.md

 #### register.html
 Registering to cigarist is simple and easy.
 A user will only need to choose a unique username and password to register.
-If they choose a username that already exists then a message will flah up at the top of the page
+If they choose a username that already exists then a message will flash up at the top of the page and the user will know to choose a new username.
+There is also a login link at the bottom of the register page.
+This can be used if a registered user lands accidentally on the register page and gives the user a chance to quickly get to the login page.

 #### Social Media Icons
 The three social media icons were tested by clicking on each icon.
 When pressed a new page is opened up and takes